Tjarnas/Javascript-Homework/README.md

 - Add Smith, Jeff and Larry in the top, middle and end of the list
 - Remove Mel
 - Add a row that says that Mel has been removed form the list

+**Homework JavaScript 07 - Array**
+*August 8th - 2023*

+- Create a “groceries list” array.
+Each element of the array is an object that contains the name of a product, an amount needed and whether it is bought or not.
+Write a few functions for working with this array.

+Display the entire list, so that the not yet purchased items go before the bought ones.

+- Adding a purchase to the list.
+Note that if a product already exists, the amount needs to be increased in the existing purchase, not in a new one.
+Purchasing a product.
+The function accepts the name of a product and marks it as bought.

+- Create an array that describes a shop receipt.
+Each element of the array consists of the name of the product, an amount bought, and price per item.
+Write the following functions.

+01. Print the receipt out on the screen.
+02. Counting the sum of the purchase.
+03. Extracting the most expensive item on the receipt.
+04. Counting an average item price on the receipt.